Japan’s hostility to cryptocurrency gaming is threatening to topple the country from the world’s gaming top spot.

 Japan’s Prime Minister Fumio Kishida is also prioritizing Web3 development as a means to “economic revitalization.”
 There is hope then that we will witness a change in how the country regulates crypto and embrace the Web3 sector.

 A new report shows that NFTs are the biggest cryptocurrency market among countries in Central and South Asia and Oceania (CSOA).

 Blockchain intelligence firm Chainalysis said the Asia market bought $932 billion worth of crypto from July 2021 to June 2022, thanks mainly to NFTs.
 It’s clear the interest is there, the government just needs to ease the way.

 Despite the success of the crypto market in the region, Japan is still resistant to the currency of Web3.
 Strict regulations across the entire region hinder progress, as India and Pakistan also hamper growth through stringent regulations.

 Despite huge brands investing in NFTs, including Adidas, Puma, and even Paris Hilton entering the metaverse, it is surprising Japan isn’t gearing up for a showdown.
-Always a forward looking and technologically advanced nation, hostility to the cryptomarket is tarnishing Japan’s image as capital of the gaming world.
+Always a forward-looking and technologically advanced nation, hostility to the crypto market is tarnishing Japan’s image as the capital of the gaming world.